crapbagaah/crapbagaah/README.md

 <!--
 **crapbagaah/crapbagaah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 I am a frontend developer currently pursuing B.Tech in Computer Science with a specialization in Information Security.
-I love to explore new technologies and leverage them to solve real-life problems.

 <img src="https://user-images.githubusercontent.com/85225156/171937799-8fc9e255-9889-4642-9c92-6df85fb86e82.gif">

 ## 🚀 About Me